uport-project/veramo-website/docs/basics/identifiers.md

 ---

 `Decentralized Identifier` or `DID` is a critical component of verifiable data.
-A `DID` is a new type of unique identifier which can be created independent of a central authority and that is designed to prove control over the DID using cryptographic proofs.
-In a verifiable data context, a DID can be used to verify the provenance and ownership of attested data by verifying the proof that is attached to the assertion.
+A `DID` is a new type of unique identifier which can be created independent of a central authority.
+The subject that the `DID` refers to can prove control over the `DID` using cryptographic proofs.
+In a verifiable data context, a `DID` can be used to verify the provenance and ownership of the data by linking to the verification method for the attached proof.

 ## Decentralized Identifier

 Different flavors of `DIDs` exist today.
-The flavor of a `DID` or more accurately the `DID Method` defines how CRUD operations for a DID of that `DID Method` are executed.
+The flavor of a `DID` or more accurately the `DID Method` defines how C.R.U.D. operations for that `DID` type are executed.
 Each `DID Method` has different tradeoffs in specific use cases.
-For example, a web DID can be created without a Blockchain but `DID Methods` exist that have a dependency on a Blockchain.
-All of them are valid `DIDs` but have different guaranteees.
+For example, a `did:web` can be created without a Blockchain but `DID Methods` exist that have a dependency on a Blockchain.
+All of them are valid `DIDs` but have different guarantees.

-The example below shows how a web DID for veramo.dev might look like.
+The example below shows how a `did:web` for [veramo.dev](https://veramo.dev) might look like.

 ```
 did:web:veramo.dev